Cydilon/Project_Cyclist/README.md

-# Project_Cyclist
+# Project_Cyclistic
-This is the capstone project from the Google data analysis professional qualification certificate!
+This is a case study of the capstone project from the Google data analysis professional qualification certificate!